 If you hear a loud scraping sound that sounds like metal on metal, there is likely something amiss with the blower wheel.
 If you hear a sound like this, turn off your furnace right away and call Service Experts Heating & Air Conditioning to investigate the furnace.
-There are multiple things that could be wrong with the blower wheel.
+There are several things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
 Second, it might be that the blower wheel is defective and will demand replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

 If there is a loud pop when your furnace starts up, there are a couple of things that could be going on.
 Two regular culprits are a contaminated furnace burner or ignitor.
-A dirty furnace burner or ignitor could hold up the burners from igniting, causing gas to build up.
+A dirty furnace burner or ignitor could keep the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will produce the loud bang you hear.
-This could result in a safety problem, especially if one of these small explosions caused the heat exchanger to crack.
+This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
 Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very pricey.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is flawed.
-A seasonal furnace tune-up will help pinpoint these issues before they become big problems.
+A seasonal furnace tune-up will help pinpoint these issues before they become larger problems.

 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be giving off cold air.
-It might sound trivial, but the thermostat is the first thing you want to consider.
+It might sound insignificant, but the thermostat is the first thing you want to consider.
 It’s the starting place for any furnace technician, as well.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.

-Your duct work could also be to blame if it has leaks, connection troubles, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
+Your duct work could also be the culprit if it has leaks, connection troubles, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
 This would not only cause your heating equipment to blow cold air, it could considerably run up your energy bills since your equipment is heating non-living space, and will have to work more to keep your home warm.

 There are alternative reasons that your heating system could generate cold air including normal system wear and tear, among others.
 Especially if you've neglected annual furnace maintenance.